-Before the broadcast starts the attendees will start to log in but will be held in a waiting area and will not be able to hear us until I start the broadcast.
+Before the broadcast starts the attendees will start to log in but will be held in a waiting area and will not be able to hear us until the broadcast starts at the appointed time.
 Although we will be able to talk to each other.

-At 10.30 am I will start the broadcast and introduce you.
+When the broadcast starts I will introduce you.
 I will also explain to the listeners how they can ask questions, and occasionally we may do a quick poll, but I will normally then leave it to you to do your prepared talk.

 Please, can you try to speak clearly and at the same volume throughout.
 Some people tend to drop their voices sometimes when they speak, but this makes it difficult to hear and will impact on the quality of the recording.
 Just speak normally.
 Doing a webinar is very similar to being on the radio, if you have ever done radio.

 Once the webinar has closed down we will be thrown out too so if you want to discuss it you will need to give me a ring (01603 763096 and ask to be put through to me).
 However please do not do this if we are running an event!
 As I will need to be with the next speaker.

 After the webinar or event, I will then arrange for the webinar to be loaded up either (for one of our training webinars) to the training section of Landlord Law along with any notes, and the powerpoint, or (for an event talk) to any event website which delegates have access to.